II. Definitions

 2. Retropharyngeal Abscess

-1. Purulent collection between pharynx and Cervical Spine
+1. Purulent collection between posterior pharyngeal wall and prevertebral fascia of Cervical Spine

-2. Typically occurs from Trauma or URI spread to retropharyngeal Lymph Nodes
+2. URI spread to retropharyngeal Lymph Nodes (50%)

 III.
 Epidemiology